 Water retention after exercise is a common issue, particularly among those who are beginning a new exercise program.
 There are all sorts of reasons your body could be holding extra water after you work out.

 Other than water, sodium is one of the most important substances in your blood while you exercise.
 This is because sodium plays an important role in the function of your muscles.
-While you exercise, you lose sodium in your sweat as well as in your urine, according to Weschler.
-If you consume enough water to increase your blood plasma volume but you don't increase your sodium levels, you can suffer from an ailment called hyponatremia, says the Mayo Clinic.
+While you exercise, you lose sodium in your sweat as well as in your urine.
+If you consume enough water to increase your blood plasma volume and cause your sodium levels to become diluted, you can suffer from an ailment called hyponatremia, says the Mayo Clinic.

-As odd as it may sound, fluid retention can be a result of dehydration.
+As odd as it may sound, fluid retention can be a result of dehydration, notes MedlinePlus.
 When your body is deprived of water, it begins to hoard it, so to speak.
 Similar to the way your metabolism slows down during starvation, when your body is starved of water, it begins to hold onto whatever fluid it receives.
 If you don't consume enough water during your workout, you may experience some temporary water retention while your body attempts to replenish its water stores.

 Monitor the weather and allow your body time to acclimate to changes in ambient temperatures, particularly temperature increases.
-Finally, although it's highly unlikely that you would cause yourself kidney failure, check with your doctor if you have eliminated all other causes for water retention.
+Finally, although it's highly unlikely that you would cause yourself kidney failure, talk with your doctor if you have eliminated all other causes for water retention.
 She may want to check you for kidney disease.